tolgee/tolgee-js/CONTRIBUTING.md

 # How to Contribute

-We're excited you're interested in contributing to the Tolgee CLI!
+We're excited you're interested in contributing to the Tolgee!
 We'd love your help, and there are plenty of ways to
 contribute:

 * Give the repo a star